 “Below-cost reimbursement and unpredictable DIR fees in Medicare Part D, combined with other marketplace pressures, have had a profound impact on recent gross margins, falling by 5 percent over the past three years,” according to the 2017 NCPA Digest from the National Community Pharmacists Association (NCPA).

-Twenty-two percent might be enough to survive, but not to thrive.
+That might be enough to survive, but is it enough to thrive?

 And you could be earning far more than that.

 Want to earn higher retail pharmacy profit margins than the average independent pharmacy?
-Of course, you do.
-Here are 10
+Here are 10.

 Every pharmacy owner knows that pharmacy benefits managers (PBMs) control the price of prescriptions.

 They set the average wholesale price (AWP) and you have to take it or leave it.

 And it’s no secret to you that many times, they set the price lower than what you pay for the drug.
 So, you end up losing money when you sell the product.

 When PBMs set your prices, they set your profit margin.
 So, how could you possibly increase your average profit per prescription?

 If you find out the top prescribers in for your pharmacy, you’ll find the top source of prescriptions.